 The "unlimited right to sue" puts all options on the table after a car accident, no matter the extent of the resulting injuries, including the option to file a lawsuit against the at-fault driver, and the recovery of the full spectrum of compensation (all economic and non-economic losses stemming from the accident).
 Learn more about car accident lawsuits.

-You'll find more details on auto insurance in the state on the New Jersey Department of Banking & Insurance website and its New Jersey Auto Insurance Buyer's Guide.
-And if you've been in a car accident (especially if your injuries are serious), you might want to understand more about your options.
-Learn how an attorney can help with your car accident case, or connect with a New Jersey car accident lawyer in your area using the tools on this page, and find out how to get a free case evaluation.
+If you've been in a car accident (especially if your injuries are serious), you might want to understand more about your options.
+Learn how an attorney can help with your car accident case.